 If you want to reuse a specific section of your page, those sections must contain headings.

 - Navigate to the page on which you want to reuse content.

 - In the editor toolbar, click the Content reuse icon .

-- Use the Browse or Search tab, or enter the URL (minus the domain) into the Article to reuse text box to select the article that contains the reuse content.
+- Use the Browse or Search tab, or enter the URL (minus the domain) into the Article to reuse text box to select your source page.

-- To reuse a section of the page, select the appropriate section from the Reuse section drop-down list.
+- To reuse only a section of a page, select the appropriate section from the Reuse section drop-down list.

 - Click Insert.